How to make the most of 1 day in Córdoba

 🅿️ Always figure out your parking before you drive.
 This is my favourite in Córdoba (15 min walk to the Mezquita)

-Can you manage 1 night in Córdoba?
+Can you manage an overnight stay in Córdoba?
 If you can you’ll be able to squeeze more into your day even if you leave first thing on the second morning.
 If you’re on a road trip around Andalucía then this is a great option for you.

 ⭐️ Top hotel recommendation – Las Casas de la Judería de Córdoba